Spectroscopy in the 2+1$d$ Thirring Model with $N=1$ Domain Wall Fermions: Discussion

 Finally we exploited the stability of the DWF formulation to perform measurements of the fermion propagator in the $m\to0$ limit in an attempt to probe the conformal nature of the putative fixed point dynamics.
 We first presented an analytic model demonstrating that in general a UV regularisation is needed, and that the algebraic decay of the fermion correlator parametrised by the critical exponent $\eta_\psi$ needs to satisfy the bounds $0\leq\eta_\psi<2$ in order to permit a straightforward passage between real space and momentum space.
 The numerical data of Fig.~\ref{fig:ferm_alg} by contrast prefer $\eta_\psi\approx3$.
 We are at a loss to account for this discrepancy, but know of no reason why a conformal field theory with such a large anomalous dimension should be excluded.
 This is certainly the most interesting result of this paper, and contrasts markedly with the value $\eta_\psi=0.37(1)$ found in finite volume scaling studies of both Thirring~\cite{Chandrasekharan:2011mn} and U(1) Gross-Neveu~\cite{Chandrasekharan:2013aya} models formulated with staggered fermions, strengthening our conviction that DWF and staggered Thirring models are distinct.

-In conclusion, while progress has been made, many questions remain unanswered.
-In future work, encouraged by the apparent superior $L_s$ convergence observed in \cite{worthy2021}, we plan to extend the study to the Thirring model formulated with DWF using a Wilson kernel rather than the simplest Shamir kernel (\ref{eq:Shamir}) used here.
+In conclusion, while much insight into the excitations of the Thirring model as the U(2) limit is approached as $L_s\to\infty$ has been obtained, some important questions remain unanswered.
+In future work, encouraged by the apparent superior $L_s$ convergence observed in \cite{Worthy:2021ddb}, we plan to extend the study to the Thirring model formulated with DWF using a Wilson kernel rather than the simplest Shamir kernel (\ref{eq:Shamir}) used here.